CondeNast/launch-vehicle-fbm/README.md

   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` A Session object you can mutate
+  * `firstName` Trimmed first name from the user's public Facebook profile
+  * `surName` Trimmed first name from the user's public Facebook profile
+  * `fullName` Concatenating of `firstName` and `surName` with a single, separating space
 * `message.image` Image (both attached and from user's camera)
   * `event` The raw event
   * `senderId` The ID of the sender